skogsbaer/rust_class/practice-01/README.md

 ## Exercise 0

 Make sure that your setup is working.
-Go inside the `practice-01` directory.
+Open the `practice-01` folder with Visual Studio Code.
+Go to the terminal inside Visual Studio Code, or use any other terminal with `practice-01` as its working directory.

 Run the program for this exercise by executing

 ```
 $ cargo run